HaloZero/FEWD_Curriculum_33/Week_07_Advanced_jQuery_and_AJAX/15_json/slides.md

 ## Retrieving things from JSON

-One I retrieve something from my JSON, I can use my previous knowledge of arrays, strings, and etc to retrieve more information!
+I can use my previous knowledge

 ```
   var myJSON = {